DSHydro/SnowML/docs/Ex1_MoreData.md

 # Limitations and Questions For Further Research
 [** TO BE INSERTED **]

-# How to Reproduce The Reults
+# How to Reproduce The Results
 The results for this expirement were produced using jupyter notebooks: [Ex1: Notebook - Snowtel Data](https://github.com/DSHydro/SnowML/blob/a38b71732907f79f4150c4a3fa5794b1a0aafe2e/notebooks/Prototype_Model_Results/Original_Tutorial_Time_Series_Prediction_of_Snow_Water_Equivalent_(SWE)_Using_LSTM_in_PyTorch.ipynb)  and [Ex1: Notebook - UA Data](https://github.com/DSHydro/SnowML/blob/a38b71732907f79f4150c4a3fa5794b1a0aafe2e/notebooks/Prototype_Model_Results/Original_Tutorial_Time_Series_Prediction_of_Snow_Water_Equivalent_(SWE)_Using_LSTM_in_PyTorch-NewData.ipynb).
 Parameters used resulting mdoel weights, and diagnostic metrics were all saved in MLFlow for later retreiveal and analysis.

 Note that during training data is split into batches and shuffled for randomness, so different runs of the same expirement may result in somewhat different outcomes.